 Here you find a PHP script to check if a website is online availability with PHP/cURL.
 The following PHP function checks if your website is online available or not.
 Website uptime and availability is important and you want your website to be always online available.
 When your website is down, you want to be notified about the downtime.Continue reading

 How to configure TLS for SMTP email in WordPress.
 I was suprised WordPress is not able to send email using an SMTP server out-of-the-box.
 Not to mention using authenticated SMTP or TLS transport for security.
 A quick Google search showed me multiple plugins to handle this, but I wanted to create something myself.
 Here is how to override the

-Joomla! performance tuning: learn how to improve & speed up Joomla! with these 8 simple and important tips.
+How to speed-up Joomla! performance on Windows Server IIS: 8 important, but simple, tips to improve & speed up Joomla!
 Add caching, gzip compression, set your sessions & optimize MySQL database functions… Provide your visitors with a blazing fast Joomla! website!

 .php file extension with URL Rewrite on Windows Server IIS?
 Sometimes it’s important to hide the file extension of scripts you use.
 Security by obscurity might be that reason, if you don’t want others to know what script language you are using for your website.
 This example will hide the

 Optimizing and loss-less compressing images is one of those items that always pops up when analyzing your website with Google PageSpeed Insights.
 Images have to be loss-less compressed to save many bytes of data and thus bandwidth.
 This speeds up the download time of your website.
 But, how do we optimize images for the web?
 Or, what if I have hundreds of images that needs optimization?
 We optimize and loss-less compress images in bulk.